 Make and Chill the Cookie Dough

-Stir together the flour, cream of tartar, baking soda and kosher salt in a medium bowl.
+Stir together 1 ¾ cups all-purpose flour, 1 teaspoon cream of tartar, ½ teaspoon baking soda and ¼ teaspoon kosher salt in a medium bowl.
 These are your dry ingredients.
 Set aside.

-Cream together the softened butter, ½ cup granulated sugar and the brown sugar with a hand mixer (or a stand mixer) in another large bowl until light and fluffy, about 2-3 minutes.
+Cream together ½ cup unsalted butter, ½ cup granulated sugar and ½ cup brown sugar with a hand mixer (or a stand mixer) in another large bowl until light and fluffy, about 2-3 minutes.

-Add the apple butter, egg and vanilla extract.
+Add ⅓ cup apple butter, 1 egg and 1 teaspoon vanilla extract.
 Blend until combined, about 2 minutes.

 Sprinkle the dry ingredients into the wet ingredients, mixing until just combined.